Compensation policy

 Consultation N/A

-Approved by Customers and Communities Committee 19 June 2024
+Approved by Leadership Team in June 2024

-Review Date April 2025 or with regulatory/legislative change
+Review Date June 2026 or with regulatory/legislative change

 Corporate Plan Aim Prosperity, Place, People